 • What is the ideal temperature for a freshwater aquarium?

-• What temperature is the best for Bristlenose catfish?
+• What is the best temperature for Bristlenose catfish?

 Please, verify whether your login and password are valid.
 If you don't have an account here, register one free of charge, please.
 Click here to close this box.